 It’s important to remember to get up and move consistently throughout the day.
 Setting your daily goal for 10,000 steps can help lower your risk of heart disease and help you maintain a healthy weight.
 Furthermore, walking for a few minutes every hour will make you feel better too.
 Stepping away from your desk can help you clear your head and become even more focused once you return to work.

-By using a fitness tracker, like an Apple watch or similar device, or even setting a reminder on your phone or computer, you can get a nudge every hour to stretch your legs and reset your mind.
+By using a fitness tracker, or even setting a reminder on your phone or computer, you can get a nudge every hour to stretch your legs and reset your mind.
 To get more steps in, consider taking the long route instead of looking for a shortcut, whether it’s to the bathroom or to your car.
 Every step counts when it comes to taking better control of your health.

 Avoid the Break Room

 Office break rooms are notorious for hosting an unhealthy supply of snacks.
 Whether it’s the vending machine full of chips, cookies and other food that offers little nutritional value or the selection of homemade goodies that your co-workers regularly bring into the office in a good-hearted attempt to share, there’s always temptation to stray off your diet.

 Avoid the pull of the break room by packing your own healthy options and keeping them at your desk.
 Fruit, veggies with hummus, nuts and yogurt are all good snack choices while at work as they give you the energy you need to get through the day without weighing you down.
 By keeping these healthy options close by, you can also keep the break room treats out of sight and out of mind.

 Pack Your Own Lunch